UweKeim/ZetaIpc/README.md

 # Zeta IPC

-A tiny .NET library do inter-process communication (IPC) between different processes on one machine.
+A tiny .NET library to do inter-process communication (IPC) between different processes on the same machine.

 ## Background

-First trying [ZeroMQ](https://github.com/zeromq/netmq) to do some very small IPC between two processes on one machine, I failed and didn't bother to dig deeper.
+First trying [ZeroMQ](https://github.com/zeromq/netmq) to do some very small IPC between two processes on the same machine, I failed and didn't bother to dig deeper.
 Instead I used the phantastic [C# WebServer project](https://webserver.codeplex.com/) and quickly assembled some small wrapper.